Gladuin/iidx-controller/README.md

 LEDs:
  - Positive terminal to corresponding pin.
  - Negative terminal to GND.
+ - If you have more than 16 LEDs, you'll need to edit the light handling code in `IIDXHID.h`

 Encoder:
  - The encoder's phase wires are ***REQUIRED*** to be connected to interrupt pins so it is advised to leave the encoder pins alone when editing the pinout.